blacklucius101/Tester/README.md

 ## Preliminary Error Report
 `Prototype_Custom_Indicator.mq5` is the working indicator up to phase 4.
 `Final_Custom_Indicator.mq5` is the partially working indicator up to phase 6.
 Partially working because during testing, semafors stop evolving higher/lower with price once a red/lime vertical threshold line is triggered.
 The semafor remains anchored to its triggering candle even after that candle stops being the highest high/ lowest low of that particular period.
 This seems to be an error in the integration of phases 5 and 6 with the initial 4 phases.
-Cross-reference `Prototype_Custom_Indicator.mq5` to identify exactly what is wrong.
+Cross-reference `Prototype_Custom_Indicator.mq5` to identify exactly what is wrong and correct it.
+Conduct a review pass to ensure the corrected code satisfies expected requirements.
-Analyze the code and report your findings on this error as comments within the corrected code.